 If you are spending your brief time on this earth trying to modify the behavior of others to make yourself more comfortable, it won’t work.
 Focus your efforts on modifying your own behavior.
 In this case, the woman could have simply inserted noise-control earplugs or earbuds attached to a music device.

-If you are a person who is at the effect of someone like the aforementioned passenger, remember to be charitable and understanding of their quirks.
+If you are impacted by someone like the aforementioned passenger, remember to be charitable and understanding of their quirks.
 After all, your life is probably so much fuller than theirs, and I bet you have a few quirks of your own.

 Please forward my blog to anyone who might be interested and post it on your Facebook, Twitter and other social media.
 To reprint any material, contact me for permission at: firstname.lastname@example.org.
 If you want to be automatically notified when I post a new blog, click on the “Follow” button in the upper right corner of this page and fill in the information.
 To read my other blog posts, scroll down on this page or click on “Recent Posts” or “Archives” under the Follow button.
 To opt out of receiving this blog, contact me at the aforementioned email address, let me know, and I’ll remove you from the list.